shparas/ts-object-to-model/README.md

     -   **Types.array**: Work in progress.
     -   **Types.object**: Work in progress.
 -   **validators**: An array of function that takes the property value as argument and returns true/false based on validation.
 If validation fails (any of the function returns false), it will throw error and the transformation will not occur.
 Can be ignored if there's no validation to run.
+-   **transformer**: A function that takes the property value as argument and returns a value after transformation (based on the function user supplies).
+Can be ignored if no transformation is required.

 **Example Usage:**